 Throughout his life Kris has been relying on the internet to learn just about everything ranging from auto repair to fixing toilets.
-Over the course of his professional career working for advertising agencies and design consultancies, Kris has also picked up a variety of skills including the fluency in HTML & CSS required to design in the browser.
+Along the way Kris has also picked up a variety of skills including the fluency in HTML & CSS required to design in the browser.
 He believes in the internet’s ability to democratize knowledge and thinks it is imperative to break down the social, economic, and political barriers that stand in its way.

 Vinoth loves all things programmatic.
 He is a code and math geek.
 He worked in various programming languages, CMS, and open source projects.
 But when he was introduced to Discourse, he felt like arrived at home.
 Coding is his main hobby, but he also likes gaming, movies, TV shows, and sports.

 After years of working as a tree planter, Simon found his true passion when he bought a computer at the age of 41.
 He loves coding and making electronic music.
 He believes that online forums can help make the world a better place.

 Daniela was involved with Discourse forums in November 2013, a few months after the birth of the project, first as a user, then as a moderator, and finally as an administrator of her P2P community.
 She likes the philosophy of open source projects and over the years, she has developed a strong tendency to help users solve their problems.

 In her spare time she likes watching movies and TV series, playing Dungeons & Dragons and League of Legends.